 Each Problem card has two sets of solve requirements: one for the card's owner and one for the owner's opponent.
-When a player meets a Problem's requirements, that player is said to confront that Problem and scores a point.
+When a player assigns Friend and Mane Character cards to a Problem that meet that Problem's requirements with their color and power, that player confronts that Problem and scores a point.